mixxxdj/manual/source/hardware/controllers/gemini_g4v.rst

 When the jog wheel top is released, the jog wheel will stay in scratching mode until it stops moving, for spin backs or similar actions

-If the deck was in slip mode before entering in scratching mode, the play head will move to the position it will have been if no manipulation happened, useful for scratching without loosing the beat
+If the deck was in slip mode before entering in scratching mode, the play head will move to the position it will have been if no manipulation happened, useful for scratching without losing the beat

 Turning the jog wheel without pressing the top will temporarily change the tempo, for nudging.